GLOBAL MARKETS-Wall Street slides, dollar gains on sterling and yen

 The U.S. third quarter earnings season started on a positive note with shares of JPMorgan Chase & Co, Wells Fargo & Co and Citigroup Inc rising after their reports.

-As the session wore on, U.S. equity declines deepened with oil prices pushing energy stocks down most.
+But as the session wore on, equity declines deepened with oil prices pushing energy stocks down sharply and consumer stocks falling sharply.
 Buyers were reluctant to step in after Thursday's big rally, according to Mona Mahajan, senior investment strategist at Edward Jones.

 While traders stepped in to cover bearish bets on Thursday despite higher-than-expected inflation data, Mahajan noted that stocks headed lower on Friday after a University of Michigan survey showed rising inflation expectations.